Designing Tractable Piecewise Affine Policies for Multi-Stage Adjustable Robust Optimization: Optimality Bounds for Different Uncertainty Sets

-With the rotational invariance of the problem, \citet{BenTal2020} show that for any $\mu$ the maximization problem in (\ref{eq:rot_inv_validity_criterion}) has a solution that is constant on the first $j$ components and zero on all others components.
+With the permutation invariance of the problem, Ben-Tal et al. \cite{BenTal2020} show that for any $\mu$ there exists a $j\leq\numu$, such that the maximization problem in (\ref{eq:rot_inv_validity_criterion}) has a solution that is constant on the first $j$ components and zero on all others components.